Extremely low-bitrate Image Compression Semantically Disentangled by LMMs from a Human Perception Perspective: Methodology

-In this section, we propose the Semantically Disentangled Image Compression framework, as illustrated in Figure \ref{fig:SIC}.
-Specifically, the semantically disentangled image encoder is consisted of three encoding modules, including an image textualization encoder to extract overall and object-level detailed descriptions, a semantic mask encoder to annotate spatial information for each object, and an image encoder to obain an extremely compressed reference image.
-The Multi-stage object-level semantic image decoder leverages pre-trained conditional diffusion models to faciliate reconstruction object-by-object progressively starting from the extremely compressed image, conditioned by the decompressed text descriptions and semantic masks.
+In this section, we propose a semantically disentangled image compression framework, as illustrated in Figure \ref{fig:SIC}.
+Semantically Disentangled Image Encoder, consisting of LMM models, disentangles images into holistic and object-grained text descriptions, semantic masks and an extremely low-bitrate compressed image.
+Multi-stage Semantic Image Decoder, composed of ORAG models and a conditional diffusion model, progressively restores the image from object-level to global structure conditioned by semantic components.